 Although muffins are often considered a healthy alternative to donuts for breakfast, these baked treats can be quite high in calories.
 Because pistachios are high in fat and calories themselves, pistachio muffins are particularly high in calories and may not be appropriate for dieters.

 A pistachio muffin can contain anywhere from 430 to 764 calories.
 If you consume the recommended daily intake of 2,000 calories per day, then one muffin could provide between 21.5 to 38 percent of your daily calories.

-According to MayoClinic.com, it would take more than two hours of weightlifting to burn off the calories in one pistachio muffin.
+It would take more than two hours of weightlifting to burn off the calories in one pistachio muffin.

-Pistachio muffins are high in calories due in part to the high fat content.
-MyPlate notes that just one pistachio muffin contains between 30 and 42 grams of fat.
+Pistachio muffins are high in calories due in part to the high fat content.Just one pistachio muffin contains between 30 and 42 grams of fat.
 Of this, 3.5 to 7.4 grams of this fat is saturated.
 While fat is high in calories, the Harvard School of Public Health explains that unsaturated fat may reduce your risk of heart disease.